CRBroughton/hackernews-clone/README.md

 For information on the front end side of the stack, see the README.md in the ui folder.

+Looking to test?
+Checkout the release branch as this branch is considered 'stable'.

 ## Installation

 To install dependances, run: